BrilliantPlugins/salesforce-wordpress-to-lead/readme.txt

 Version 2.5 allows you to import Web-to-Lead forms from Salesforce.

 = How do I change the Lead Source that shows up in Salesforce? = You can easily change this by going into the admin panel and, under form settings, changing the Lead Source for that form.
-Daddy Analytics uers can set this to blank to have it automatically filled.

 = I want to include the full URL the form is embedded on, but SF limits the lead source to 40 characters -- how would I do that? =